Torneio Roberto Gomes Pedrosa: Teams

 The 1967 edition of Torneio Roberto Gomes Pedrosa was the first tournament that congregated all the main clubs of Brazil, namely, Palmeiras, Corinthians, Santos, São Paulo and Portuguesa from São Paulo, Flamengo, Fluminense, Vasco da Gama, Botafogo and Bangu from Rio de Janeiro, Internacional and Grêmio from Rio Grande do Sul, Cruzeiro and Atlético from Minas Gerais, and Ferroviário from Paraná.

 In 1968, E.C.
 Bahia from Bahia and Náutico from Pernambuco were included, and the representative of Paraná was Atlético Paranaense.

 In 1969, América substituted for Bangu as the fifth Rio de Janeiro representative, whereas the states of the Paraná and Pernambuco had been represented by its champions of the previous year, Coritiba and Santa Cruz.

-In 1970, Atlético Paranaense came back to represent its state.
+In 1970, Atlético Paranaense came back to represent its state, while Ponte Preta replaced Portuguesa as the fifth São Paulo representative.

 Format

 The Torneio Roberto Gomes Pedrosa was famous for not having a final.
 In 1967, the teams were divided into two groups and all the teams played against each other once.
 The winners and runners-up of each group qualified for the final phase, when the four qualified teams played a double round-robin.
 The points they got in the final phase would add back to the points they gained in the first phase, and the teams with highest points were crowned the champions.

 From 1968 on, the format had been undergone a small modification.
 A single round-robin was played instead of a double, and the points gained in the final phase were not added back to the points in the group stage.
 The teams getting the highest points in the final phase would be the champions.